 Unlike most other states, New York courts use a calculator to compute a standardized, suggested amount for post-divorce maintenance.
 But judges may decrease or increase the award if the guideline amount would be unjust or inappropriate.

-When deciding whether to deviate from the maintenance guideline, judges must look at a number of factors listed in the law, including wasteful use of marital property.
+When deciding whether to deviate from the maintenance guideline, judges must look at several factors listed in the law, including wasteful use of marital property.
 A spouse's fault (such as adultery) isn't on the list, but the law allows judges to consider any other factors that they find would be fair and appropriate.
 (N.Y.
 Dom.
 Rel.
-Law § 236(B)(6)(e) (2022).)
+Law § 236(B)(6)(e) (2024).)

 New York courts have held that judges may consider marital fault in the financial aspects of a divorce, but only if the fault was "egregious."
 That means it would have to be something outrageous or shocking to the conscience, and well outside the bounds of the typical basis for an ordinary divorce action.
 Usually, adultery doesn't fall into this category.
 (Howard S. v.
 Lillian S., 928 N.E.2d 399 (N.Y.
 2010).)